Effective Date: January 1, 2020

 Alternatively, you may opt-out of remarketing on the Google network and similar networks at the Network Advertising Initiative opt out page.
 Opting out will not prevent advertisements from being served to you on the Internet; it will only affect advertisements that utilize remarketing cookies to serve messaging on the specified networks.
 We are not responsible for the activities of other parties that may not comply with your opt-out requests.

-Because non-personally identifiable information does not identify you, we reserve the right to use it for any purpose and to share it with third parties for any purpose.
+Because non-personally identifiable information does not identify you, we reserve the right to use it for any lawful purpose and to share it with third parties for any lawful purpose.
 Please note that to the extent any non-personally identifiable information is combined with personally identifiable information, the combined information will be treated as personally identifiable information for as long as it is so combined.

 Children Under 13